Volunteering On The Road

 There are numerous camphosting positions available at state park campgrounds.
 Duties for camphosts vary from state to state, so be sure to talk to the volunteer coordinators.

 In addition to campground hosting positions, there may be visitor center jobs, interpretation/docent jobs, and other positions within the park.
 The websites are great, but they don't always give you all the opportunities and potential arrangements that can be made.
 Always try to talk to the state volunteer coordinator if you can - there is usually contact information on the volunteering page of the state park website.

-For federal volunteer opportunities, you can go to a single website: Vounteer.gov/gov. That's a great source.
+For federal volunteer opportunities, you can go to a single website: Vounteer.gov.
+That's a great source.

-You can search for positions by state, zip code, and by the type of job you would like to do.
+You can search for positions by city, state, interests, agency, or by plugging in a "keyword".
 Now, keep in mind that this is a general volunteering website, so most of the positions probably don't include an RV site.

 Again, the website is wonderful, but don't always believe all the information that is listed.
-Often the dates of the position are incorrect or have not been updated.
+Sometimes the dates of the position are incorrect or have not been updated.

-Be sure to click on the "Details" link for each position to get a pretty good job description.
+Be sure to click on the "More Info" link for each position to get a pretty good job description.
 But again, I would suggest contacting the listed volunteer coordinator for the position directly.